vinc3parker/MealBook/README.md

 # MealBook
-Website that acts as a personal cookbook
+This is my university web design coursework.
+I have created a website that acts as a personal cookbook for users.